nstefan/yastwai/README.md

 ## CI/CD Status

 <!-- SECTION: ci-cd -->
-YASTwAI uses GitHub Actions for continuous integration and deployment.
-The following status checks are enabled for all pull requests:
+GitHub Actions workflows have been temporarily removed and will be reintroduced in the future with an improved CI/CD pipeline.
+The planned checks will include:

-- **Tests**: Runs the full test suite
+- **Tests**: Running the full test suite
-- **Clippy**: Runs Rust's linting tool to ensure code quality
+- **Clippy**: Running Rust's linting tool to ensure code quality
-- **Build**: Verifies the project builds successfully on multiple platforms (Ubuntu, macOS, Windows)
+- **Build**: Verifying the project builds successfully on multiple platforms (Ubuntu, macOS, Windows)
-- **PR Validation**: Ensures PR title and description meet project standards
+- **PR Validation**: Ensuring PR title and description meet project standards

-These checks help maintain code quality and ensure that all contributions meet project standards.
+These checks will help maintain code quality and ensure that all contributions meet project standards.
 <!-- END_SECTION: ci-cd -->

 ## Features